bus710/electronjs-and-p5js/README.md

 - Kick Off
 - Put some code for the files
 - Get some required modules
-- Debugging the main process with Code
+- Debugging the main process with vscode

 ## Get Node.js